tkam8/f5appconnector_guide_screenshots/docs/intro.rst

 Welcome to |classbold| |year|

-This guide is intended to *supplement* the official F5 Application Connector |AskF5 guide| with screenshots for quick deployment.
+This guide is intended to *supplement* the official F5 Application Connector `AskF5 Guide <https://support.f5.com/kb/en-us/products/app-connector/manuals/product/f5-application-connector-setup-config-1-1-0.html>`_ with screenshots for quick deployment.
 Refer to the official guide for details.

 ..
 NOTE::